MatthewKyleBerry/MatthewKyleBerry/README.md

 > **Intro** <br>
 - Hey, I’m **Mattie Berry** [They/Them]
-- I am a Physics Student, CAD Engineer, and 3D Artist,
+- I am a Physics graduate, CAD Engineer, and 3D Artist,
   - Senior at Georgia College and State University.
   - Research with Dr. Ken McGill, and Dr. Hasitha Mahabaduge
   - Treasurer for Eta Sigma Alpha (Student led Honors society for the Honors college at GCSU)